Dynamic data and request chaining

 The property of the source data to retrieve.
 For HTTP headers this is the name of the header.
 For XML and JSON content, see below.
 This field is unused for Text Body and Status Code.

-Variable Name
+Variable name

 The name of the variable to assign the extracted value to.
 In subsequent requests you can retrieve the value of the variable by this name.
-See Using Variables in Requests.
+See Using variables in requests.

 You can extract data through the following methods: